northernskyuk/northernskyuk.github.io/README.md

 * If you are playing from a queue the next tracks will show on the buttons.
 If you select a button it will play that track but replaces the queue.
 I think this is a limitation of the Spotify Web SDK but will look at workarounds as it's annoying.

-* Authorisation needs keyboard for initial version - makes it awkward to use on a real cab first time.
+* Authorisation needs keyboard for initial version to enter your username/password - makes it awkward to use on a real cab first time.
+After you have authorized once and got a refresh token it's less of an issue.
 Will look at a backend to allow users to authenticate from another device via QR code.

 * Hardware input - currently it uses the typical jubeat keyboard mapping (1234/qwer/asdf/zxcv) so things like a DAO will work.
 I have made a version of DragonMindeds JubeatMenu which sends keyboard presses from the panel, allowing a real cab/p4io to send commands to a browser window.